Sulfur Chemistry in the Atmospheres of Warm and Hot Jupiters: Rates Discussion

 \citet{Nicholas1979} used radio-frequency pulse discharge and found the measurement of \ce{HS} decay to be $k = 2.16 \times 10^{-11} \, {\rm cm^3 \, s^{-1}}$.

 \citet{Langford1972} used flash photolysis and made the measurement of the \ce{HS} decay to be $k = 1.1 \times 10^{-11} \, {\rm cm^3 \, s^{-1}}$.

-These rates are very variable and none of them consider the temperature dependence of the reaction.
+The reported rates are highly discordant, nor do they address the temperature dependence.
 In contrast, the reverse reaction, \ce{H2 + S -> H + SH}, was constrained much better by two experiments in the late 1990's.
 They were performed over a much larger temperature range, one more applicable to hot Jupiters.

 \citet{Woiki1995} used \ce{OCS}/\ce{H2} pyrolysis and \ce{CS2}/\ce{H2} photolysis to generate S atoms that could then react with \ce{H2}.
 They found the reaction rate to be $k = 9.96 \times 10^{-10} \exp(-12070\mathrm{K}/\mathrm{T}) \, {\rm cm^3 \, s^{-1}}$ for a temperature range of $1257\, \mathrm{K}$ to $3137\, \mathrm{K}$.